 If you go: Check out a performance or exhibit at the new Saugatuck Center for the Arts.
 At the Express Yourself Art Barn you can paint or fuse glass in a 19th-century barn.
 Pick cherries or peaches in summer at a nearby orchard and cider mill in Fennville.

-Where to Stay: For a memorable stay on Lake Michigan, consider The Belvedere Inn.
-Aside from being a short drive from the waterfront, the European-style boutique inn has a beautiful garden on its grounds as well as fine dining.
+Where to Stay: For a memorable stay on Lake Michigan, consider The Maplewood Hotel.
+Aside from being a short drive from the waterfront, the hotel has a beautiful pool and spa.